-Chris Alvarado of Driftwood Guitars is creating a one-of-a-kind tenor ukulele for the 30A Company, handcrafted from ziricote rosewood, spruce and mahogany along with a 30A inspired inlay.
+Chris Alvarado of Driftwood Guitars created a one-of-a-kind tenor ukulele for the 30A Company, handcrafted from ziricote rosewood, spruce and mahogany along with a 30A inspired inlay.

 Alvarado is one of a select few musicians who also doubles as a luthier.
 His company, Driftwood Guitars, is a nod to guitar craftsman of the past while keeping an eye on innovation and advancing the art.
 Making art so that others can make art.

-Luthier?
-From the French for lute, a luthier is a maker of stringed instruments, and since 2007, Alvarado has honed his craft to become of of the most sought after artisans in the country.
+‘Luthier’?
+From the French for lute – a luthier is a maker of stringed instruments, and since 2007, Alvarado has honed his craft to become one of the most sought after artisans in the country.

 “There’s a difference between working with wood and working wood,” Alvardo said.
 “All the guitar building steps are very tactile, something that you just have to feel.
 You have to get good at paying attention to what the wood wants to do.”